rio-labs/rio/rio/snippets/snippet-files/howtos/debugging-setup.md

 }
 ```

-This will launch your program the same way `rio run` from the commandline would.
+This will launch your program the same way `rio run` from the command line
-If you wish to pass additional parameters (such as the port) you can add them to
+would.
+If you wish to pass additional parameters (such as the port) you can add
-the `args` list.
+them to the `args` list.

+You can now set breakpoints, inspect variables, and step through your code as
+you would with any other Python program.